Advanced OAR

 • The list of allocated resources to an advance reservation job is fixed and known as soon as the advance reservation is validated.
 But you will get the actual list of resources (that is with unavailable resources removed for it) when the advance reservation starts.

-• To coordinate the start date of OAR jobs on several sites, oargrid or funk use advance reservations.
+• To coordinate the start date of OAR jobs on several sites you can use funk which has advanced reservation options.

 Example: a reservation for a job in one week from now